Is Tallinn Safe for Tourists? Crime Is Rare. Ice and E-Scooters Are Not.

 In practice, Tallinn feels consistently safe for visitors.
 What you notice first is the lack of tension.

-Estonia consistently ranks in the top tier of global peace indexes, and its capital reflects this perfectly.
+Estonia consistently ranks among Europe’s safest countries, and Tallinn largely feels that way in everyday life.
 With a city population of around 460,000, Tallinn functions more like a quiet Nordic town than a chaotic European metropolis.

 Things generally work the way you expect them to.
 You are unlikely to encounter elaborate street scams, aggressive sellers, or unwanted attention in public spaces.
 Nobody is going to follow you down the street trying to sell you a bracelet.